pypi/warehouse/.github/ISSUE_TEMPLATE/access-issues.md

     for MacOS and Windows.

-    dig is used for these examples, if you are familiar with another tool that performs a similar utility, please provide that output.
+    dig is used for these examples, if you are familiar with another tool that performs a similar utility, provide that output.
 -->

 ```shell